eldun/eldun.github.io/_posts/2020-05-18-building-a-blog.md

 <details>
 <summary>Refactored my CSS into multiple files</summary>
 <br>
-I used to have one monolithic style.scss file.
-After some refactoring, this is the result:
+I used to have one monolithic `style.scss` file.
+Thanks to [Sass](https://sass-lang.com/), variables, and some refactoring, this is the result:

 <pre><code class="language-treeview">eldun.github.io/
     ├── assets/
     │   ├── css/